Hanoi Right Now

 What's the best area to stay in Hanoi for a first visit?

 Most first-time visitors should stay in the Old Quarter or around Hoan Kiem Lake.
-You'll be within walking distance of major sights, food streets, cafes, and nightlife.
-The French Quarter is quieter and more polished, while Tay Ho works better for longer stays than short sightseeing trips.
+You'll be close to major sights, food streets, cafes, and nightlife on foot.
+The French Quarter is quieter and more polished, while Tay Ho makes more sense for longer stays than short sightseeing trips.

 After dark